 June 18, 2010 – The Canadian Worker Co-operative Federation is pleased to announce that it is the recipient of a 2010 Leadership in Co-operative Governance Award presented by the Canadian Co-operative Association, “CCA”.
 (Note that CCA merged in 2013 with its francophone sister organization to become Co-operatives and Mutuals Canada.)

-According to the CCA’s website, “The Leadership in Co-operative Governance Award recognizes governance innovation and excellence in co-operatives and credit unions across Canada.
-The awards seek to showcase the movement’s strengths in the area of governance and provide the opportunity for co-op and credit union boards to learn from each other.
-The Awards criteria are based on three factors: overall governance excellence; effective co-operative governance practices; and innovation in governance.”
+According to CCA, “The Leadership in Co-operative Governance Award recognizes governance innovation and excellence in co-operatives and credit unions across Canada.
+The award seeks to showcase the movement’s strengths in the area of governance and provide the opportunity for co-op and credit union boards to learn from each other.
+The Award’s criteria are based on three factors: overall governance excellence; effective co-operative governance practices; and innovation in governance.”

 In their June 17, 2010 ‘Co-operative News Briefs’, CCA said that, “The Governance Award for small organizations went to the Calgary-based Canadian Worker Co-operative Federation (CWCF) for its governance structure review and subsequent changes to its membership and governance systems and structures.
 The panel also recognized CWCF’s success in bridging the gap between anglophone and francophone members, and its ability to carry out its work with limited resources.”